Overview of the National Estuary Program

-- EPA's NEP is a non-regulatory program that works to improve the waters, habitats and living resources of 28 estuaries across the country.
+- EPA's NEP is a non-regulatory program that improves the waters, habitats and living resources of 28 estuaries across the country.

-- Each NEP develops and implements a long-term plan (called a Comprehensive Conservation and Management Plan (CCMP)) based on local priorities to guide their efforts.
+- Each NEP develops and implements a long-term plan (referred to as a Comprehensive Conservation and Management Plan (CCMP)) based on local priorities to guide their efforts.

 - The NEPs involve community members in the decision-making process.

-The 28 NEPs develop and implement Comprehensive Conservation and Management Plans (CCMPs), which are long-term plans that contain actions to address water quality and living resource challenges and priorities.
-The NEP challenges and priorities are defined by local, city, state, federal, private and non-profit stakeholders.
+In keeping with section 320 of the CWA, the 28 NEPs develop and implement Comprehensive Conservation and Management Plans (CCMPs), which are long-term plans that contain sustained actions to protect and restore water quality and living resources.
+CCMPs identify a study area or geographic boundary within which the plan is focused and actions are implemented under Section 320 of the Clean Water Act.
+The challenges, priorities, and actions in the CCMP reflect the study area and are determined by local, city, state, federal, private and non-profit stakeholders.

 Each NEP has a Management Conference (MC) that consists of diverse stakeholders and uses a collaborative, consensus-building approach to implement the CCMP.
 Moreover, each MC ensures that the CCMP is uniquely tailored to the local environmental conditions and is based on local input, thereby supporting local priorities.

 For more information on CCMPs and other lessons learned in conducted watershed planning for National Estuary Programs, please see the Community-Based Watershed Management Handbook available at https://www.epa.gov/nep/successful-watershed-management-and-lessons-learned-epas-national-estuary-program.